xchem/OpenbindDiff2IRDocs/docs/source/index.rst

-Welcome to Lumache's documentation!
+Openbind Diff2IR
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+**Diff2IR** is the Openbind project for automatically transforming diffraction data from DLS I04-1 to complete bound state models and uploading them to Fragalysis.

 .. note::